 They also have thick tires which makes them more stable.
 However, there are road bikes available for children and you may be wondering what their benefits are.
 The primary benefit of a road bike is that it is excellent if you are riding on smooth surfaces all the time.

 Road bikes are also more aerodynamic than mountain bikes, which means that your child can ride faster.
 Generally, it is best to let your child use a mountain bike until they are well into their teenage years when they are better riders.
-If, however, your child will never need to ride on a rough surface you may want to get them a road bike which doesn’t go too fast.
+If, however, your child will never need to ride on a rough surface you may want to get them a road bike that doesn’t go too fast.

 Cycling with your kid should be fun.
 Check out our guide on bike size chart for adults